 Sensors and special algorithms take the different driving conditions of your MINI into account.
 Condition Based Service uses this to determine the current and future service requirements.
 By letting you define a service and maintenance regimen that reflects your own individual requirements, the system builds the basis for trouble-free driving.

-In the tachometer, you can have the remaining times or distances for selected maintenance tasks and any legally prescribed dates displayed, page 55.
+On the Control Display, you can have the remaining times or distances for selected maintenance tasks and any legally prescribed dates displayed, page 59.

 Service data in the remote control